Lieutenant Edmond F. Malloy, Sr.

 In lieu of flowers, donations to Providence Police Department Peer Support Unit, c/o Providence F.O.P.
 Lodge #3, 40 Sheridan Street, Providence, RI 02909 in his memory, would be appreciated.

-To send flowers to Lt.
-Edmond F. Malloy, Sr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lt.
+Edmond F. Malloy, Sr., please visit our floral store.

 Providence Police Department Peer Support Unit, c/o Providence F.O.P.
 Lodge #3